huijunchen9260/dmenufm/README.md

 Name with slash will consider as a directory; without as file.
 	- Example: Type `dirname/` to create new directory, and `filename` to create new file.

-### `MVV` to move file
+### `MVR` to move / rename file

+- To move file to destination:
-Choose source and destination to move your file.
+	- Choose source and destination to move your file.
 Enter the directory and choose `./` to confirm the destination.
+- To rename file:
+	- After choosing source, in the destination, type your new name, and press `Shift+Return` to confirm inputed new name.
+	- Note: `Shift+Return` will confirm the input rather than patched menu item.

 ### `RMM` to remove